Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/chicken-colorout/rules/_index.md

 Moving means you _move_ the Seeker in a straight line to a new tile OR _rotate_ them one quarter turn.

-You may also move them off board to **"explore"**.
+You may also move them off-board to **"explore"**.
 If so, draw a new tile and place it underneath the Seeker.
 The map may never grow larger than a 5x5 grid.

 Hiding means placing one egg token (of yours) in a free egg slot.
 * You can **never** hide an egg on a tile that the **Seeker is watching**.